llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                      Used by CP to set up
                                                      ``COMPUTE_PGM_RSRC2.USER_SGPR``.
-     6       1 bit   ENABLE_TRAP_HANDLER             Must be 0.
+     6       1 bit   ENABLE_TRAP_HANDLER             GFX6-GFX11
+                                                       Must be 0.

                                                        This bit represents
                                                        ``COMPUTE_PGM_RSRC2.TRAP_PRESENT``,
                                                        which is set by the CP if
                                                        the runtime has installed a
                                                        trap handler.
+                                                     GFX12
+                                                       Reserved, must be 0.
      7       1 bit   ENABLE_SGPR_WORKGROUP_ID_X      Enable the setup of the
                                                      system SGPR register for
                                                      the work-group id in the X